yy676/Dynamic-Clustering/README.md

 # Dynamic-Clustering
+The implementation of the fractional LP and rouding algorithms for the following 3 online problems: dynamic k-center, facility location, and k-median

+## Dynamic k-center

-## Fractional LP-solver and rounding for dynamic k-center
+### Fractional LP solver for dynamic k-center

+### Rounding for dynamic k-center